jaidensiu/thinkr/doc/M3_Requirements_and_Design.md

         - AI fails to generate a quiz because it was unable to parse the document.
             - Tells the user to try again, by either clicking the button or uploading the docs.

+7. **Retrieve Previous Documents, Flashcards, Quizzes, and AI Conversation**
+    - **Description**: Users can retrieve previously uploaded documents, and have access to the previously generated flashcards, quiz, and chat.
+    - **Primary actor(s)**: Regular and Premium Users.
+    - **Main success scenario**:
+        - Users can access previously uploaded documents.
+    - **Failure scenario(s)**:
+        - Users are unable to access previously uploaded documents.
+            - Shows an error message asking the user to try again.

 ### **3.4.
 Screen Mockups**

 ![frontend design](image/frontend-designs.jpg)